Tendon Lengthening Following SDR (PERCS)

 For appointments call 314.454.KIDS (5437) or 800.678.KIDS (5437)

 |Download our Tendon Lengthening Following SDR Brochure|

-Matthew Dobbs, MD, a Washington University orthopedic surgeon at St. Louis Children’s Hospital, uses a minimally-invasive surgical procedure to accomplish the lengthening.
-This allows the muscle to return to its normal length and the joint to straighten, and is one step in helping children walk with their heels on the floor and knees straight.
+Matthew Dobbs, MD, a Washington University orthopedic surgeon at St. Louis Children’s Hospital, uses minimally-invasive surgical procedures to accomplish the lengthenings.
+This allows the muscle to return to a normal length and the joint to straighten, and is one step in helping children walk with their heels on the floor and knees straight.

 Unlike other surgical approaches to tendon lengthening, the minimally-invasive procedure allows for a quicker recovery and in most cases, children start therapy the very next day.
 Smaller incisions lead to less pain, shorter surgery times and a decreased chance of complications.
 Depending on the muscle or tendon lengthened the child may or may not require casting.
-Achilles tendon lengthening does require below the knee leg casts for a short time, usually 2-3 weeks.
-These casts allow for limited ambulation and continued therapy.
-Hamstring and gastroc lengthening’s do not require casts.
+Achilles tendon lengthening does require below the knee leg casts for a short time.
+Ambulation is allowed and therapy continues while the casts are on.
+Hamstring lengthenings and gastroc recessions do not require casts.
 If braces are not immediately available after gastroc recession, temporary casts may be placed to provide support and limit motion until the braces are ready.
 The duration of casting varies with individual circumstances.
 Patients in the country for a limited time will have their casts removed to allow for three days of PT in braces before departure.
 Everyone else will keep their casts 3-4 weeks.

 Muscle/Tendon Lengthening Procedure

 |Dr. Matthew Dobbs discusses the benefits of a minimally-invasive surgical procedure for tendon lengthening.|